xwmx/nb/README.md

 `nb` also supports creating and working with local notebooks.
 Local notebooks are notebooks that are anywhere on the system outside of `NB_DIR`.
-Any folder can be an `nb` local notebook, which are just normal folders that have been initialized as git repositories and contain an `nb` .index file.
-Local notebooks are a simple and fast way to add structured git versioning to any folder of documents.
+Any folder can be an `nb` local notebook, which is just a normal folder that has been initialized as a git repository and contains an `nb` .index file.
+Initializing a folder as an `nb` local notebook is a very easy way to add structured git versioning to any folder of documents and other files.

 When `nb` runs within a local notebook, the local notebook is set as the current notebook: